 Then her hair got longer.
 And wavier.
 And drier.
 And more tangled.
 All those sweet memories of styling?
 They were replaced with a fight equivalent to trying to wrestle an angry baby possum.
 And at the end of it, her hair still looked like this.

 I just couldn’t take fighting with her every.single.morning.
 She would cry when I brushed her hair, and I had no idea how to get tangles out of fine hair.
 She would cry, and I would cry, and it started the morning off on a terrible foot.
 I found myself with no choice but to up my game.

 So if you find yourself in the same position, we’ve got some amazing hairbrushing tips for you that will make removing tangles SO much easier.
 Read on to discover how to brush your child’s hair without tears- and all that drama!

 This post contains affiliate links.
 You can read more at our Legal Page.
-These are products we really do use and love, and the opinions expressed here are our own.
 Thanks for your support!

 Step One- Wash with Rock Your Hair Shampoo

 First things first- we’ve got to get all the sand and sticks and stones out of this hard-playing little girl’s locks.
 We use the Rock Your Hair Shampoo to get Lila’s hair squeaky clean first (have you heard of this brand yet?
 It’s beyond amazing.

 And I think Lila tolerates this step better because the shampoo happens to come in a super-pink, super sparkly bottle!
 Rub it into the hair and scalp gently to make sure that you’re not adding extra tangles during this step.

 Step Two- Apply a Cream Hair Mask